ededejr/simple-blockchain/README.md

-# A Simple Blockchain in Typescript
+# Simple Blockchain in Typescript

 A simple POC for implementing a basic Blockchain in Typescript.
 There's a couple of different versions in here extending the capabilities of how this might be used.